KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 XMP metadata referenced by the glTF top level property `asset` applies to the entire glTF file.
 XMP metadata is organized in namespaces.
 We refer to the [XMP namespaces documentation](https://github.com/adobe/xmp-docs/tree/master/XMPNamespaces) for a detailed description of XMP properties.
-We define below the XMP - `glTF` namespace.

 ## XMP data types

 This section describes how [XMP data types](https://github.com/adobe/xmp-docs/tree/master/XMPNamespaces/XMPDataTypes) shall be encoded in a glTF JSON.
 XMP supports three classes of data types: simple, structure and array.
 XMP structures are encoded via JSON objects.
 XMP arrays are encoded via JSON arrays.
 XMP simple values are generally encoded via JSON strings with the exception of `Boolean`, `Integer` and `Real` that are ecoded as described below.

 ### XMP Core Properties

 The following table describes how [XMP Core Properties](https://github.com/adobe/xmp-docs/blob/master/XMPNamespaces/XMPDataTypes/CoreProperties.md) are encoded in the glTF manifest.

 | XMP Property Type | JSON Type |